Sparkleleuk/Sustainability_Matters/_posts/2018-03-07-board-diversity.markdown

 ---
 layout: post
 title:  "Level Up"
-excerpt: "The number of male-only corporate boards drops."
+excerpt: "The number of male-only corporate boards drops.
+Plus our quote of the day on Wells Fargo and lending to gun makers."
-categories: [Diversity]
+categories: [Diversity, Human Rights]
 ---

 ### US corporate boardrooms becoming more diverse